lauravodden/Gender-Bias-in-Machine-Learning/README.md

-# Gender Bias in Machine Learning: Implications for Women in STEM
+# Gender bias in machine learning: Implications for women in STEM

 Laura Vodden